About the Program

 Critical civil society organizations fight inequality, protect the public, and partner with the public sector to serve its citizens.
 In the era of ubiquitous technology, it’s paramount that civil society also work to address societal issues, as they converge with the digital world.
 Building capacity at the intersection of technology and society will help ensure the relevance and sustainability of these institutions.

-The Ford Foundation and Mozilla are partnering to strengthen organizations in the Global South by layering technology strategies into their work.
+The Ford Foundation and Mozilla are partnering to strengthen organizations in the Global Majority by layering technology strategies into their work.
 This will help create a ‘third space’ where key civil society organizations and tech-focused individuals address issues at the intersection of technology and society.
 This will also seek to address the political element of technology -- that technology as a neutral tool is affected by its creators and their biases.
 Benefits, harms and side effects come from how systems are designed, what data is selected to train them and what business rules they are given.

-We envision that, in 10 years, this collaborative ‘third space’ will flourish in the Global South in which civil society organizations demonstrate strong capacity to address major issues at the nexus of social justice and technology.
+We envision that, in 10 years, this collaborative ‘third space’ will flourish in the Global Majority in which civil society organizations demonstrate strong capacity to address major issues at the nexus of social justice and technology.
 These organizations will leverage technology to promote these issues while preventing or mitigating their risks.